 - Almond Milk + Corn Syrup: Coat the bottom of your plate with a very thin layer of milk (pour off excess if you have too much), then drip corn syrup on the milk.
 The corn syrup will have a soft look along the edges.

 - Baby Oil + Colored Water: The classic experiment.
 Pour a layer of baby oil in the bottom of your plate, then use eyedroppers to drop the colored water on top.
 Make sure to pick up the plate and gently tilt it to watch the water droplets move around, unable to combine with the oil.

 - Baby Oil + Corn Syrup: Pour a layer of baby oil in the bottom of the plate then drip corn syrup on top.
-Similar to water, the corn syrup cannot combine with the oil and forms droplets, only these drops take a few seconds to form because the corn syrup has high viscosity ( I hope that word doesn’t scare you!
-See “The Science Behind This Project” to see what I’m talking about!)
+Similar to water, the corn syrup cannot combine with the oil and forms droplets, only these drops take a few seconds to form because the corn syrup has high viscosity.

 - Our Favorite: Almond Milk + Corn syrup, then Baby oil and more corn syrup: This is the ultimate layered version.
 We even did all this and then added milk and water.

-This is process art at it’s best, the joy is in the making.
+This is process art at its best, where the joy is in the making.
 When you are done, either rinse off the disposable plates and recycle them or wash off your ceramic plates.
-The corn syrup only versions will dry over the course of a week if you want to try saving them, but the oily ones will not.
+The corn syrup-only versions will dry over the course of a week if you want to try saving them, but the oily ones will not.